lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Compromise of the long-term keys (private signature or static DH keys) does not compromise the security of completed EDHOC exchanges.
 Compromising the private authentication keys of one party lets an active attacker impersonate that compromised party in EDHOC exchanges with other parties but does not let the attacker impersonate other parties in EDHOC exchanges with the compromised party.
 Compromise of the long-term keys does not enable a passive attacker to compromise future session keys.
 Compromise of the HDKF input parameters (ECDH shared secret) leads to compromise of all session keys derived from that compromised shared secret.
 Compromise of one session key does not compromise other session keys.
 Compromise of PRK_4x3m leads to compromise of all keying material derived with the EDHOC-Exporter since the last invocation (if any) of the EDHOC-KeyUpdate function.

-EDHOC provides a minimum of 64-bit security against online brute force attacks and a minimum of 128-bit security against offline brute force attacks.
-This is in line with IPsec, TLS, and COSE.
+Based on the cryptographic algorithms requirements {{sec_algs}}, EDHOC provides a minimum of 64-bit security against online brute force attacks and a minimum of 128-bit security against offline brute force attacks.
 To break 64-bit security against online brute force an attacker would on average have to send 4.3 billion messages per second for 68 years, which is infeasible in constrained IoT radio technologies.
+A forgery against a 64-bit MAC in EDHOC breaks the security of all future application data, while a forgery against a 64-bit MAC in the subsequent application protocol (e.g., OSCORE {{RFC8613}}) only breaks the security of the data in the forged packet.

 After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_4x3m (implicit key authentication).
 The Initiator does however not know that the Responder has actually computed the key PRK_4x3m.
 While the Initiator can securely send protected application data, the Initiator SHOULD NOT permanently store the keying material PRK_4x3m and TH_4 until the Initiator is assured that the Responder has actually computed the key PRK_4x3m (explicit key confirmation).
 Explicit key confirmation is e.g., assured when the Initiator has verified an OSCORE message or message_4 from the Responder.
 After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4x3m (explicit key confirmation) and that no other party than the Initiator can compute the key.
 The Responder can securely send protected application data and store the keying material PRK_4x3m and TH_4.